-In an effort to cut expenses and continue LEED (Leadership in Energy and Environmental Design) certification, we are installing Dyson Air Blade hand dryers in the public restrooms at two county buildings: Vanguard in Oxnard (LEED Certified) and the East county Courthouse in Simi Valley.
-This simple change will provide many benefits.
-By switching from paper towels to hand dryers in the public areas, we are seeing the following benefits:
+In an effort to cut expenses and continue LEED (Leadership in Energy and Environmental Design) certification, we installed Dyson Air Blade hand dryers in the public restrooms at two county buildings: Vanguard in Oxnard (LEED Certified) and the East County Courthouse in Simi Valley.
+This simple change provides many benefits.
+By switching from paper towels to hand dryers in the public areas, we see the following benefits:

-- Most cost effective method. - Reduction in paper supply and budgetary expense. - Will cut down on expensive plumbing issues by upset public (intentional plugging of toilets). - Reduction in labor + time = more efficient use of resources and available for other custodial requests. - Better on the environment > Green initiative. - Further assist LEED Certification. - Reduction in trash disposal > quantity and cost. - More sanitary hand drying option.
+- Most cost effective method. - Reduction in paper supply and budgetary expense. - Cuts down on expensive plumbing issues by upset public (intentional plugging of toilets). - Reduction in labor + time = more efficient use of resources and available for other custodial requests. - Better on the environment > Green initiative. - Further assist LEED Certification. - Reduction in trash disposal > quantity and cost. - More sanitary hand drying option.